 “I’m not flexible,” “I’m too old,” “I’m not in shape,” “I have injuries/disabilities” “It’s for beautiful thin people,” “I can’t afford classes or equipment,” “There is no studio near me,” “It’s just glorified stretching,” “I don’t believe in that stuff,” … I can go on and on, but you get the idea.

 Yoga is not intended for toning like Pilates, it’s not meant to be a calorie-burning exercise like Spin Class, you don’t need to be physically fit or even able-bodied to practice Yoga, it’s definitely not supposed to cost money, and you don’t need any specialized equipment or studio space for it.

 Mind Mantra Yoga incorporates not only the physical form of modern Hatha Yoga, but also Yoga’s original spiritual and meditative cores.
+Mind Mantra Yoga further integrates Kundalini Yoga along with Kundalini Mantras, which have special significance in relation to healing psychiatric conditions.
 Within the Yoga component of the Mind Mantra Yoga Method there is education on Anatomy & Physiology, Biology, Breathing, Stretching, Nutrition, Meditation, & Consciousness-based Spirituality.